Take your pick from these outdoor dining precincts and perch up at one of our favourite restaurants with alfresco seating.

 Angel Place, CBD

 Located in the CBD, Angel Place is the perfect spot for a post-work tipple or buzzy night out in the city.
 Restaurants are scattered down the alleyway and there’s a bunch with outdoor seating for you to relish.
-Ragazzi, the new pasta and wine bar is our pick of the bunch and always has a few seats outside to cater to those who want the fresh air.
+Ragazzi, the adored pasta and wine bar is our pick of the bunch and always has a few seats outside to cater to those who want the fresh air.
 China Lane is also a great option providing a stylish laneway setting and modern Asian cuisine.

 Finger Wharf, Woolloomooloo